 In the Premier League, the average has gone down from 1.88 cards/game to 1.24 cards/game.
 This is an incredible decrease of 34% in yellow cards dished out to away sides.

 In La Liga, the average has decreased from 2.77 cards/game to 2.23 cards/game (-19.5%).
 Serie A has witnessed a drop from 2.94 to 2.16 (-26.5%).
 In the Bundesliga, away sides received 1.99 cards/game without an audience as compared to 2.17 cards/game with an audience (-8.3%).

-We subtracted the average count of yellow cards given to home sides from the average count of away sides to compare the disparity with and without an audience.
+We subtracted the average count of yellow cards given to away sides from the average count of home sides to compare the disparity with and without an audience.

 It’s clear to see that with the audience present, home sides had an advantage over away sides in all leagues.
-However, post-COVID, this disparity has disappeared from all leagues.
+However, post-COVID, the home-advantage has disappeared from all leagues.
 In the Premier League, we see that the disparity is almost absent, but in all other leagues, we see that the advantage has turned into a disadvantage for home sides.

 Comparison of fouls in various leagues

 We also compared the number of fouls given to home and away sides to see whether the absence of crowds has had any impact on the overall team fouls and aggressive play.

 The above graph confirms that there hasn’t been any significant difference without an audience.
 Only the Bundesliga displays a worth-mentioning change from 22.68 fouls/game to 25.27 fouls/game(+11.4%).